Legal battles loom as first Mickey Mouse copyright ends

 Disney said it will "work to safeguard against consumer confusion caused by unauthorized uses of Mickey and our other iconic characters."

-"They were very smart folks at Disney -- they realized that the best thing to do was to establish that iconic sequence of Steamboat Willie as a trademark," said Hughes.
+"They were very smart folks at Disney — they realised that the best thing to do was to establish that iconic sequence of Steamboat Willie as a trademark," said Hughes.

 Anybody using the classic image of Mickey at the helm of the boat on shirts, caps or mugs could be open to legal action, he said.